 The stitching on each baseball is done by hand using a length of 88 inches of waxed red thread.

 What is the Cost for New Baseballs Every Year?

 One of the most expensive expenditures in Major League Baseball is the purchase of all of the baseballs required for a whole 162-game season, which does not include playoff and World Series contests.
 This many games are played by each of the 30 major league clubs, for a total of 2,430 games played in a season.
 Rawlings produces approximately 80,000 dozenbaseballs every year for league play, for a total of 960,000 balls.
 Major League Baseball spends a remarkable $8.56 million dollars every single year merely to keep up with the demand, at an average cost of $6.79 per ball, according to a recent study.

 During a regular nine-inning game, an average of 100 balls will be utilized, resulting in the League spending more than $1000.00 on baseballs alone per game on average.

+It has been demonstrated that a baseball seldom, if ever, remains in play for more than six pitches, and that it is rarely in play for more than three.
 There are a variety of reasons why a baseball does not last as long as it should despite its high price.